Destination | Nepal |

 Trek from Bhulbhule (845m / 2,815ft) to Jagat (1,300m / 4,265ft)

-Itinerary Facts Trek Distance 16km / 9.9miles Highest Altitude 1,300m / 4,265ft Trek Duration 5 hrs After a nourishing breakfast, we will set our foot on the trails this day.
+Itinerary Facts Trek Distance 16km / 9.9miles Highest Altitude 1,300m / 4,265ft Trek Duration 5 hrs After a nourishing breakfast, we will set foot on the trails this day.
 The route follows a pleasant path through the fertile jungle and terraced fields upriver, along the flowing Marsyangdi river.
 We take a leisurely lunch break and pass through several rural settlements and more farmlands to gradually reach the peaceful village of Jagat, a former trading post.

 - Overnight stay at Tilicho Guest House (room with attached bathroom)